 Sometimes, the terms of a graded whole life insurance plan sound too good to be true.
 The company pays back your premiums plus interest if you pass on before the two-year threshold.
 After two years, there’s a full policy payout.
 How does the insurer make any money?

 One answer is that life insurance companies make more money from investing premiums than they do from the premiums themselves.
 In 2018, life insurance companies made $145 billion from premiums but an even greater $187 billion from investments.

 Unfortunately for the consumer, insurers also make money on graded policies because many people let them lapse.
 They can’t afford the relatively high premiums, so they just stop paying.

-One way to avoid this pitfall is to choose the right solution in the first place with a broker, such as PolicyScout.
+One way to avoid this pitfall is to choose the right solution in the first place with a broker, such as PolicyScout using our life insurance calculator.
 You can select the coverage you need without stretching your budget too far.

 Since graded life insurance is mainly for those in the last half of their lives, it’s fair to ask why they would need life insurance at all.
 After all, when children have left the nest and can fly on their own financially, many feel comfortable letting their life insurance lapse.

 But a good case can be made for keeping life insurance in the latter decades of your life under certain conditions: